 5. Never compare your spouse to another spouse

-No husband wants to be compared to another and feels that he comes up short.
-Even if it’s the truth!
-If another couple has something you don’t, understand that you may have something that they don’t have.
-We should not take things at face value, and we must realize that we never know what happens behind closed doors.
+No spouse wants to be compared to another and feel that they come up short - even if it's the truth!
+If another couple has something you don't, understand that you may have something they don't have.
+We should not take things at face value, and realize that we never know what happens behind closed doors.
 Comparing your spouse to another spouse is just as bad as point number 3.
 It is about respecting one another, loving the good in that person and accepting their faults.
-Tell yourself that the grass is not always greener on the other side – that is only Shaytaan whispering again to lead you apart.
+Tell yourself that the grass is not always greener on the other side - that is only shaytaan's whispering wanting to break you apart.

 6. Never make assumptions or try to change your spouse

 Why do we think we know what our spouse is thinking or feeling?
-Take your spouse on face value and listen to what he says – nothing more and nothing less.
-If sometimes he says things out of pain or anger and then says sorry, accept the apology, move on and don’t hold a grudge!
+Take your spouse on face value and listen to what they say - nothing more and nothing less.
+If sometimes they say things out of pain or anger and then say sorry, accept the apology, move on and don't hold a grudge!
 Assumptions can turn a problem at hand, into something way bigger than was expected.
-Also, ask yourself why you would want to change the person you married if who they are is what attracted you to them in the first place?
-Unless your spouse made a drastic change after marriage, all you can do now is learn to accept them for who they are and focus on improving yourself instead.
-Be an example if you want to see your spouse grow in any way – that changes more people than talking ever will.
+Also, ask yourself why you would want to change the person you married?
+Who they are is what attracted to you to them in the first place.
+Unless your spouse made some drastic changes after marriage, all you can do now is learn to accept them for who they are and focus on improving yourself instead.
+Be an example if you want to see your spouse grow in any way - that changes more people than talking ever will.

 7. Never bring up past mistakes